-Contact Michael D. Fluke, P.A. for mediation help in Dunedin & Tampa, FL
+Contact Michael D. Fluke, P.A. for mediation help in the Dunedin, Clearwater & Tampa, FL area

 Mediation is a process where Parties and their attorneys meet with a third party, called a Mediator, in an effort to reach an agreement without going through the time an expense of a trial or hearing.
 Unlike a Judge or and Arbitrator, the Mediator has no power or ability to force the Parties to do anything.
 The Mediator is simply an impartial third party who tries to add perspective for both sides in an effort to broker an agreement that everyone can live with.

 Most courts in the State of Florida require mediation prior to a trial taking place.
 Locally, in the Tampa Bay area, there are two types of Mediation available.
 Parties can participate in a court mediation program or hire a private mediator.

 The advantage of court provided mediation is cost.
 The local courts provide mediators at the very reasonable fee of $60.00 per Party if the Parties' combined incomes are less than $50,000.00 and $120 per Party if the Parties' combined incomes exceed $50,000.00.
 The mediators are assigned through court mediation.
 You will not have a choice of mediator.
 Mediation is typically scheduled for a 3 hour maximum.

 While private mediation can be expensive, ranging from $200 - $300 dollars an hour and sometimes even more, paying for private mediation in complex cases can end up saving you thousands of dollars in the long run.
 One of the advantages of private mediation is that Parties may choose any mediator they can agree to.
 Choosing the right mediator for your specific case can make the difference between reaching a settlement or moving on to trial.
 Additionally, there are not time limitations in private mediation.